That Boy That Girl: Track listing

 The B-side to the 10" release is mistakenly labelled as "Tuning It (H!
 Re-Rub)".

 Release

 The single was originally released as 500 7" records, each one hand coloured and signed by a band member.
 After these sold out, an additional 500 were printed and sold, but these were left blank.
-The record was then released as a 10" on Kitsuné Music.
+The record was then released as a 10" on Kitsuné Musique.